 Our team will be waiting on the other side to help with all your furnishing needs.
 Velvet sofa?
 Check.
 Hammock chair?
 Check.
 The best home design shows are only the beginning of your journey.

-—-> Oh, and if you want a FREE interior design video consultation – then head here to schedule your 15 minute slot with one of our designers.
-All you have to do is show us around your house with your smartphone, and we’ll give you actionable design tips for improving your space.
+—-> Oh, want a FREE interior design video consultation?
+Then head here to schedule a 15 minute slot with our designers.
+All you have to do is show us your house with your smartphone, and we’ll give you actionable design tips for improving your space.

-If you’re at all interested in architecture and travel, you will love this show.
+In first place, this is the perfect show if you’re interested in architecture and travel.
 It is the perfect way to start off your home design binge with some inspiration.
 Each episode features a top-to-bottom exploration of four extraordinary homes around in the world.
 The unique angle of this show is that the architect is interviewed, along with the owner.
 Therefore, you’ll get a glimpse into the jungle homes of famous cinematographers, and oceanside dwellings of reclusive designers.
 Piers Taylor (architect) and Caroline Quentin (a comedian) host the show, and it’s actually delightful to see them explore and revel in each new space.
 This is definitely one of the best home design shows on Netflix.

 Now that you’re all fired up and filled up with beautiful imagery, it’s time to ease your transition back into reality.
 What better way than dear, gentle Marie Kondo?
 Each episode features Kondo helping someone tidy up their home, and in the process their life.
 As a result, it’s surprisingly poignant, and it’s a great way to begin growing curiosity and empathy for your stuff.
 From the grieving widower in a huge messy house to the family cramped in a small apartment, you’ll find tearjerkers and tidying tips in each episode.